peiyan1234/LeetCode-CPP-efficient-solution/README.md

 #0026:
 Runtime: 4 ms, faster than 98.70% of C++ online submissions for Balanced Binary Tree.
 Memory Usage: 20.9 MB, less than 47.24% of C++ online submissions for Balanced Binary Tree.

+#0027:
+Runtime: 212 ms, faster than 91.31% of C++ online submissions for Minimum Depth of Binary Tree.
+Memory Usage: 144.5 MB, less than 96.81% of C++ online submissions for Minimum Depth of Binary Tree.